-We're delighted to be able to share how our involvement has been beneficial to researchers and how working in partnership with Asthma UK has had a positive impact on multiple projects in several different ways.
+We're delighted to be able to share how our involvement has been beneficial to researchers and how working in partnership with Asthma + Lung UK has had a positive impact on multiple projects in several different ways.

 - Professor Sejal Saglani, TREAT Trial, Imperial College London